canonical/mir/doc/sphinx/architecture.md

 ## `/examples`
 - A collection of demo *Mir* compositors that are used as examples of how one might build a true compositor.
 Examples include:
   - `miral-app`
-  - `miral-shel`
+  - `miral-shell`
   - `mir_demo_server`

 ## `/tests`
-- Unit tests for the entire project.
+- Tests for the project, including unit tests, integration tests, acceptance tests, and test framework.

 # Libraries
 The following is the library tree: